I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 However, when possible, frame information positively.
 Help the reader see a brighter future, a problem resolved, a goal attained, or information learned.

-If you use the same language over and over again, readers get bored.
+If you use the same language repeatedly, readers get bored.
 You probably already know this because of the books you’ve set aside in frustration.

 The same concept applies to copywriting.
 If you vary your language, use surprising words, and delight your audience, you’ll increase the potential for conversions.

-I love storytelling.
+We love storytelling.
 It’s one of the most powerful copywriting strategies in the world.
+Moreover, a great story is 22X more memorable than just facts.

 You can tell a true story about a problem you overcame or an issue you resolved.
 You can also set up a fictional story about an imaginary character.